blessokeke/Disaster-Responses-Pipeline/README.md

 ## File Description
 This project is divided into 3 components.
 1. **ETL Pipeline:** This loads the messages and categories datasets, merges both datasets, cleans them and stores it in a SQLite database.
+    - The `disaster_messages.csv` and `disaster_categories.csv` contains the disaster messages and categories respectively.
-The python script `process_data.py` contains the code.
+    - The python script `process_data.py` contains the code.
+    - `DisasterResponse.db` is the output generated from process_data.py
-2. **ML Pipeline:** This part loads the data from the SQLite database, splits the dataset into training and test sets.
+3. **ML Pipeline:** This part loads the data from the SQLite database, splits the dataset into training and test sets.
 It also builds a text processing and machine learning pipeline, trains and tunes the model using GridSearchCV.
 It then outputs the results on the test set and exports the final model as a pickle file.
-The python script `train_classifier.py` contains the code.
+    - The python script `train_classifier.py` contains the code.
+    - `classifier.pkl` is the output pickle fine generated from train_classifier.py
-3. **Flask Web App:** This contains the python script `run.py` to initiate the web app.
+5. **Flask Web App:** This contains the python script `run.py` to initiate the web app.

 ## How to run the python scripts
 To run the python scripts, follow the instructions below: